JiananLi2016/LayoutGAN-Tensorflow/README.md

 Some codes are implemented from https://github.com/carpedm20/DCGAN-tensorflow.

+This project is licensed under the terms of the “Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International” license.

 ## Online Demo
 Animation videos to demonstrate the movements of all the graphic elements.
 - MNIST